-The financial report comprises the Committee of Management Statement, Statement of Profit and Loss, Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity, Cash Flow Statement, and accompanying notes to the financial statements for the Civil Contractors Branch (ACT Branch) for the year ended 30 June 2015 set out on pages 3 to 32.
+The financial report comprises the Committee of Management Statement, Statement of Profit and Loss, Statement of Comprehensive Income, Statement of Financial Position, Statement of Changes in Equity, Cash Flow Statement, and accompanying notes to the financial statements for the Civil Contractors Branch (NT Branch) for the year ended 30 June 2015 set out on pages 5 to 29.

-The ACT Board of the Branch is responsible for the preparation and true and fair presentation of the financial report in accordance with Australian Accounting Standards, the Reporting Guidelines of the General Manager of FWC and other mandatory financial reporting requirements in Australia.
+The NT Committee of Management of the Branch is responsible for the preparation and true and fair presentation of the financial report in accordance with Australian Accounting Standards, the Reporting Guidelines of the General Manager of FWC and other mandatory financial reporting requirements in Australia.
 This includes responsibility for the maintenance of adequate accounting records and internal controls that are designed to prevent and detect fraud and error, and for the accounting policies and accounting estimates inherent in the financial report.